Shiba Inu Golden Retriever Mix

 Health Issues of Shiba Inu Golden Retriever Mixes

-Some inherited conditions may affect Shiba Inu and Retrieve as they are mixed breeds.
-In comparison, the mixed breeds have fewer health issues than the purebreds.
+Some inherited conditions may affect Shiba Inu and Retrieve, as they are mixed breeds.
+In comparison, it’s breeds have fewer health issues than pure breeds.
 There are a few conditions that are common for your dog.

-Both breeds have Hip Dysplasia, deformity of the hip joint, Eye disorders
+Both breeds have Hip Dysplasia, deformity of the hip joint, and eye disorders

 Patella luxation, cataracts, and glaucoma are diseases inherited from these breeds.
-Cancer is prevalent in Golden Retriever, and it can lead to two-thirds of death.
-In the Golden Crossbreed, obesity is also prevalent among these dogs.
-Golden Retrievers have sensitive mouths, and they love to eat food.
+Cancer is prevalent in Golden Retrievers, and it can lead to two-thirds of death.
+In the Golden Cross breed, obesity is also prevalent among these dogs.
+Golden Retrievers have sensitive mouths, and they love to eat.

 If you provide a high-quality diet and plenty of exercise, your Shiba Inu and Golden Retrievers live 12 to 15 years.